josephg/ShareJS/README.md

 Testing
 -------

 Running `grunt` starts a watch task for development.
 Using `grunt test` all tests are just executed once.
+Passing the `--debug` option to the grunt tasks makes the share server dump the communication with clients.

 All tests are located under the `test` directory.
 Browser tests are contained in `test/browser` and node tests are located in `test/server`.